zeynepa9/-weather-app/README.md

 ![screenshot](/ss.png)

+## Deployment

+Visit the deployed TODO List app at [https://zeynepa9.github.io/weather-app/](https://zeynepa9.github.io/weather-app/) to see the project live.

 ## Introduction

 The purpose of this project is to consolidate knowledge of API usage, asynchronous JavaScript, and dynamically updating the DOM.
 This application allows users to search for a specific location and see the current weather conditions, including temperature, humidity, and a brief description like 'Clear', 'Rain', etc. The page's appearance changes according to the weather data, providing an engaging user experience.